Ranked from Within: Ranking Large Multimodal Models Without Labels

-Unlike models used in image classification, where predictions correspond to the entry with the highest softmax probability, LMMs generate answers in an open-form manner by producing sequences of tokens.
-However, each token generation can still be viewed as a classification process, where the model selects the token with the highest probability over its entire vocabulary.
+LMMs generate answers in an open-form manner by producing sequences of tokens.
+The selection of each token can be viewed as a classification process, where the model selects the token with, \eg, the highest probability over its entire vocabulary.
 This allows us to assess model uncertainty based on the logits at each token position.

-For token-level uncertainty, we can focus on two specific positions: the first token and the penultimate token (\ie, the token preceding the end-of-sequence token), as illustrated in \Cref{fig:method}.
+For token-level uncertainty~\cite{huang2023look}, we can focus on two specific positions: the first token and the penultimate token (\ie, the token preceding the end-of-sequence token), as illustrated in \Cref{fig:method}.
 The logit of the first token reflects the model's initial response to the input prompt, while the logit of the penultimate token captures the model’s understanding of both the prompt and the generated response.
 The uncertainty associated with these two positions may provide insight into the model's overall confidence in answering the question.
-Beyond token-level uncertainty, sentence-level uncertainty can be calculated by aggregating uncertainty across all tokens in the sequence, as suggested in~\cite{manakul2023selfcheckgpt, huang2023look}.
-Specifically, sentence-level uncertainty can be quantified using the mean or the maximal negative log likelihood values across the entire generated sequence:
+Beyond token-level uncertainty, sentence-level uncertainty can be calculated by aggregating uncertainty across all tokens in the sequence \cite{manakul2023selfcheckgpt,huang2023look}.
+Specifically, sentence-level uncertainty can be quantified using the mean or the maximum negative log-likelihood (NLL) values across the entire generated sequence:

-where $p_{ij}$ is the likelihood of the word generated by the LMM at the $j$-th token of the $i$-th sentence and $J$ is the number of tokens generated for this sentence. \Cref{eq:max_pro} quantifies a sentence’s uncertainty by identifying its least likely token, while the average per-token uncertainty (\Cref{eq:avg_pro}) normalizes the log probability across sequences of varying lengths, allowing for length-independent comparisons of uncertainty~\cite{malinin2020uncertainty, murray-chiang-2018-correcting}.
-In addition, \Cref{eq:avg_pro} is closely related to \(\operatorname{Perplexity}=e^{\operatorname{Avg}(-\log p)}\)~\cite{Jelinek1977PerplexityaMO, manning1999foundations}, which provides a comparable measure of model quality.
+where $p_{ij}$ is the likelihood of the word generated by the LMM at the $j$-th token of the $i$-th sentence and $J$ is the number of tokens generated in the sentence. \Cref{eq:max_pro} quantifies a sentence’s uncertainty via the least likely token, while \cref{eq:avg_pro} uses the average per-token log-likelihood, allowing for length-independent comparisons of uncertainty~\cite{malinin2020uncertainty, murray-chiang-2018-correcting}.
+Moreover, \cref{eq:avg_pro} relates to perplexity, \(\exp{\operatorname{Avg}(-\log p)}\)~\cite{Jelinek1977PerplexityaMO, manning1999foundations}, a standard measure of model quality.